 HaveUHeard of These Fees?

 In the state of Indiana, a program called “15 to Finish” which is more of a public relations message encouraging kids to graduate college on time by creating awareness that students who take 15 credits each semester are more apt to finish on time.
-Under Indiana law, the following credit hours count towards excess credit hours: Failed courses, Hours dropped after the University’s drop/add period, Courses from which a student withdraws.
-Repeated courses.
-Exception: repeated courses for which the student has paid the repeat course surcharge as provided in Section 1009.285, Florida Statutes.
-All credit earned at another institution and accepted for transfer and applied toward the baccalaureate degree program.
+Under Indiana law, the following credit hours count towards excess credit hours: Failed courses, hours dropped after the University’s drop/add period, courses from which a student withdraws.
 As an example, if your student had 2 excess hours, they would be charged 2.2 x the current base tuition rate.
 That now changes to 120% which will lower the charge.

-If you have financial aid that pays your entire cost of attendance and gives you a refund check for the remaining balance, you may never be aware of the additional you’re being charged.
+If you have financial aid that pays your entire cost of attendance and it gives you a refund check for the remaining unused balance, you may never be aware of the additional fees you’re being charged.
 For a detailed breakdown of tuition and fees, visit the tuition and fee statement on IU’s student portal.